Asfer-dev/limos-rental-site/README.md

 ## How to Use

-1.Visit the LIMOS website at [limos](https://limos-rental-site.vercel.app/)
+1. Visit the LIMOS website at [limos](https://limos-rental-site.vercel.app/)
-1.Browse the available limousine models and select the one that fits your needs
+2. Browse the available limousine models and select the one that fits your needs

 ![vehicles-page](screenshots/vehicles-page.png)

-1.Fill out the booking form with your details and submit
+3. Fill out the booking form with your details and submit

 ![reservation-page](screenshots/reservation-page.png)

-1.Enjoy your premium transportation experience with LIMOS!
+4. Enjoy your premium transportation experience with LIMOS!

 ## Technology Stack